What is mental health?

 There are lots of different types of treatment and support for mental health problems, like:

-Talking therapies – where you talk through your thoughts, feelings and experiences with a trained professional.
-For example, counselling and cognitive behavioural therapy (CBT).
+- Talking therapies – where you talk through your thoughts, feelings and experiences with a trained professional.
+For example, counselling or cognitive behavioural therapy (CBT).

-Medication – prescribed by your doctor to help manage your feelings.
-Visit YoungMinds’ information on medication to find out more.
+- Medication – drugs prescribed by your doctor to help manage your feelings.
+For more information, visit the YoungMinds website.

-Creative therapies – this can be using arts (music, drawing, painting, dancing, drama) or playing games to express your thoughts and feelings.
+- Creative therapies – this can be using music, drawing, painting, dancing, drama, or playing games to express your thoughts and feelings.
 You do this with a trained therapist in a safe environment.
 It can also mean doing creative activities to improve your wellbeing and confidence.

-Peer support – local or online groups that meet to discuss their experiences around mental health and wellbeing.
-It can be very helpful as some problems are better understood with other people.
+- Peer support – local or online groups that meet to discuss their mental health and wellbeing experiences.
+Some of us find this helpful because our problems might be better understood with other people.

 You may need to try a few different things until you find what works for you.